Annual Fruit Ripening & Retail Handling Workshop

 - By Fax.
 Fax your completed enrollment form from the workshop brochure, along with credit card information to: (530) 754-4326.

-The enrollment fee of $795.00 for this 2-day workshop includes all classroom instruction, lab activities, course materials, morning and afternoon coffee breaks, lunches, and an evening mixer.
-Your enrollment is requested by March 15, 2014.
-Reservations will be made on a first paid, first enrolled basis.
+The 2014 enrollment fee was $795.00 for this 2-day workshop and included all classroom instruction, lab activities, course materials, morning and afternoon coffee breaks, lunches, and an evening mixer.
+Enrollments were requested by March 15, 2014.
+Reservations were made on a first paid, first enrolled basis.

 If your plans change: Refunds, less an $80 processing fee, will be granted if requested at least seven calendar days before the course begins.
 At that time, you may also discuss sending a substitute.
 We reserve the right to discontinue, postpone, or combine classes, and to change instructors.
 Every effort will be made to notify enrollees of any changes or cancellations.